tshadowknight/SRW_Engine_MV_Docs/manual.md

 * assignUnit actor\_id class\_id as\_sub\_pilot unbind\_previous
 	Assign the mech with the specified id to the pilot with the specified id.
 	If as sub pilot is set the pilot will be marked as a sub-pilot.
 This is required when deploying new pilots with mechs that have deploy actions.
 Sets pilot fallback info.
-If unbind\_previous is, unbindMechPilots is also applied to the provided class\_id.
+If unbind\_previous is set to 1, unbindMechPilots is also applied to the provided class\_id.

 * unbindMechPilots class\_id
 	Sets the classId of all pilots who have this current mech set as their classId to 0.
 Clear the mech's sub pilots.
 Sets mech fallback info.
 Must be called before assigning a pilot to a unit with swappable pilots that can be assigned to other mechs.